Diverging diamond interchange: History

 On August 14, 2011, the Kentucky Transportation Cabinet (KYTC) completed conversion of the intersection of U.S. Route 68 and Kentucky Route 4 in Lexington to a diverging diamond design, the first in the state and the sixth completed nationally.
 Stantec, the engineers who completed the upgrades to the interchange, noted the solution while providing substantial cost savings over other possible options also has decreased accidents by 45 percent, improved traffic flow to more than 35,000 vehicles per day, and incorporated KYTC's goal to provide new paths for bicycles and pedestrians through the area.
 That same day in Highland, Utah the seventh U.S. diverging diamond interchange opened at the intersection of I-15 and Timpanogos Highway.
 According to the U.S. Department of Transportation the goals of this intersection upgrade were similar, increasing traffic capacity and improved pedestrian and bicycle access while reaching these goals without requiring substantial revisions to the existing interstate overpass.
-Quoting a June 2014 USDOT publication, "...the DDI has made travel more efficient and accessible for all users."
+Quoting a June 2014 USDOT publication, "the DDI has made travel more efficient and accessible for all users."

-2016 saw the introduction of diverging diamond interchages to three states.
+The year 2016 saw the introduction of diverging diamond interchanges by three states.
 In February, the Oregon Department of Transportation opened one in Phoenix.
 In October, the New Mexico Department of Transportation converted the crossing of NM 14 (Cerrillos Road) and Interstate 25 in Santa Fe.
 In November, the Delaware Department of Transportation completed the conversion of the DE-1 and DE-72 (Wrangle Hill Rd) overpass west of Delaware City.

-The first interchange in Canada opened on August 13, 2017, at Macleod Trail and 162 Avenue South in Calgary, Alberta followed by one in Regina, Saskatchewan the next year as part of the Regina Bypass project.
+The first interchange in Canada opened on August 13, 2017, at Macleod Trail and 162 Avenue South in Calgary, Alberta followed by one east of Regina, Saskatchewan the next year as part of the Regina Bypass project.

+In the 2010s MoDOT designed a hybrid of a diverging diamond interchange and a roundabout that they call a "divergabout".
+The first opened at Interstate 49/U.S. Route 71 and 155th Street where Belton meets Grandview and Kansas City on December 15, 2017, with a second following on May 11, 2018, in nearby Lee's Summit at U.S. Route 50 and Missouri Route 291/Jefferson Street.

 The first diverging diamond interchange in Australia opened to traffic by the Queensland Department of Transport and Main Roads on November 28, 2019.
 The interchange, located in Caloundra, Queensland, connects Caloundra Road to the Bruce Highway.
 The former interchange was upgraded and converted as part of the larger Bruce Highway Upgrade Program.